husthunterpy01/Dialog-Summarization-System/README.md

    Backend (FastAPI): http://localhost:8000
    Frontend (Streamlit): http://localhost:8501
    ```
-## Fine-tuning BART-based with SamSUM and TweeetSUM
+## Fine-tuning BART-based with SamSUM and TweetSUM
 <details>
 <summary> Dataset</summary>
 In this project, I will conduct on a 2 public dataset called SamSUM(2019) and TweetSUM(2021), in which the 1st will be used for pre-trained and the last one is used for fine-tune purpose.